 Category B CBSDs may only be authorized consistent with information on the presence of a signal from a federal system provided to the SAS by an approved ESC.
 [Ref-2, 96.45b]

-Within 300 seconds after the ESC communicates that it has detected a signal from a federal system in a given area, or the SAS is otherwise notified of current federal incumbent use of the band, the SAS must [shall] either confirm suspension of the CBSD’s operation or its relocation to another unoccupied frequency, if available.
+Within 300 seconds after the ESC communicates to the SAS that it has detected a signal from a federal system in a given area, or the SAS is otherwise notified of current federal incumbent use of the band, the SAS must [shall] either confirm suspension of the CBSD’s operation or its relocation to another unoccupied frequency, if available.
 If the President of the United States (or another designated Federal Government entity) issues instructions to discontinue use of CBSDs pursuant to 47 U.S.C. § 606, SAS Administrators must instruct CBSDs to cease operations as soon as technically possible.

-The SAS shall adapt to changes in the Exclusion Zones or Protection Zones to protect current and future federal Incumbent Users as may be modified by the FCC.
+The SAS shall adapt to changes in the Exclusion Zones or Protection Zones to protect current and future federal Incumbent Users.

-The SAS shall adapt to temporarily changes in Exclusion Zones and Protection Zones to protect temporary operations by federal Incumbent Users as may be modified by the FCC.
+The SAS shall adapt to temporary changes in Exclusion Zones and Protection Zones to protect temporary operations by federal Incumbent Users as may be modified by the FCC.
 Federal Incumbent Users will [shall] coordinate with the Commission prior to the beginning of any non-emergency operation requiring additional protection.
 Such modifications will [shall] be communicated to the SAS along with the expiration date and time of any modification.

 Protection of Federal Incumbent Users from CBSDs operating in the 3650-3700 band [Ref-2, 96.15 & Ref-7 para 64]